pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 The Apache Knox project provides a [Java client library](https://cwiki.apache.org/confluence/display/KNOX/Client+Usage) and this can be used for interacting with the REST API.
 Using a library is usally more productive because the library provides a higher level of abstraction than when working directly with the REST API.

-There are three examples in this folder written in the [Groovy Language](http://www.groovy-lang.org/)
+There are three examples in this folder written in the [Groovy Language](http://www.groovy-lang.org/) and the Knox Java client library:

 - [Ls.groovy](./Ls.groovy) - this example lists files and folders in the root HDFS folder
 - [Mkdir.groovy](./Mkdir.groovy) - this example creates a folder in HDFS